FazeRit/pz-java/README.md

 ## Description

-This repository does not have a provided description.

-## Key Features

-- No specific features provided.
+This repository contains labs for java subjct KPI 2025

 ## Installation